UPDATED: APRIL 19, 2023 | 2 MIN READ

 How do you inventory a home?

-Create a home inventory by listing each item you own in a notebook or on a spreadsheet.
+Create a home inventory by listing each item you own in a notebook or spreadsheet.
 You should also include the item’s approximate value and any other important information, such as appraisal information and serial numbers.

 How detailed should a home inventory be?